-Translators spend a lot of time behind computers so it’s important to know how to use technology to its full potential.
-Keyboard shortcuts are just one of the ways that you can make technology work for you, this involves using a combination of keys to perform different functions without needing to use the mouse.
-Once you get the hang of keyboard shortcuts they can speed up your work and even prevent injuries.
+Translators spend a lot of time behind computers, so it’s important to know how to use technology to its full potential.
+Keyboard shortcuts are just one of the ways that you can make technology work for you.
+They involve using a combination of keys to perform different functions without needing to use the mouse.
+Once you get the hang of keyboard shortcuts, they can speed up your work and even prevent injuries.

 Using a mouse is one of the main causes of Repetitive Strain Injury (RSI), a term given to a range of musculoskeletal issues caused by repetitive movement and overuse.
 Keyboard shortcuts reduce the need to use the mouse and therefore make RSI less likely.

 Here are some of the keyboard shortcuts that I find most useful as a translator using a Windows computer:

 Alt+ Tab Switch between open windows

 Press once to switch to the last open window or keep holding Alt and press Tab again to switch to another open window.
 This is almost certainly my most used keyboard shortcut.
 It saves so much time and energy.

 This is a versatile shortcut that can be used in many programs to move to the next option.
 For example, when filling out a form, it saves you having to click in the next box.

 The reverse of the above- useful if you go too far and need to go back.

 Ctrl + X/C/V Cut/Copy/Paste